Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

 Create your very own vegan apple recipe with some of your favorite ingredients from this list of foods that match perfectly with apples.

-All about cooking apples including: Apple selection and storage, apple varieties, apple equivalents and substitutions, and apple recipes that are easy to "veganize" (refer to the Apple "Vegan Flavor Matches" above for ideas).
+All about cooking apples including: Apple selection and storage, apple varieties, apple equivalents and substitutions, and apple recipes that are easy to "veganize" (refer to the Apple Flavor Matches above for ideas).

 Apple Helpful Hints